 As identified within the Earth Engineers Report, compressible, organic soils were encountered within the project site at a depth of approximately 30 to 40 feet beneath the ground surface.
 As previously identified, the project site's potential geologic hazards, including its soils, can be mitigated through granulated, well graded, crushed rock structural fill as necessary, as well as pin pile or helical pier foundation systems for the future residential dwellings.
-These foundation systems will penetrate through the organic soils to bear on the medium dense to very dense sandstone.
-While the need for retaining walls has not been identified at this point, the Earth Engineers Report also includes recommendations for structural fill, foundation systems, and retaining wall systems ensure that the project site can mitigate possible geologic hazards, including mitigating the risks of potential slides and earthquake shaking, and the project site's compressible and organic soils.
-As concluded and stated on page 23 of the Earth Engineers Report, the site should be considered developable provided the geotechnical engineering recommendations are followed.

 Engineering and construction methods are specified within sections 4.0 and 5.0 the Earth Engineers Report.
 As discussed previously, the report found that the project site's potential geologic hazards can be mitigated through granulated, well graded, crushed rock structural fill as necessary, as well as pin pile or helical pier foundation systems for the future residential dwellings.
-While the need for retaining walls has not been identified at this point, the Earth Engineers Report also includes recommendations for retaining wall systems that are compatible with the project site's possible geologic hazards.
-The recommendations for structural fill, foundation systems, and retaining wall systems ensure that the project site can mitigate possible geologic hazards, including mitigating the risks of potential slides and earthquake shaking.
-As concluded and stated on page 23 of the Earth Engineers Report, the site should be considered developable provided the geotechnical engineering recommendations are followed.
+The Commission voiced concerns over the depth to groundwater and the need for imported fill to combat wet soils, prone to liquefaction and which can only be mitigated by helical pier systems.
+Upon the resort to such measures and the possible detrimental impact these may have on the historic wetland and neighboring structures, the Commission cannot find compliance.